 Sometimes the best treasures are right here on your doorstep, if you’re a Durbanite that is.
 If you’re planning to visit Durban, well then, be assured, there is a whole lot more to this city than just beautiful beaches.
 Here are seven places we think are pretty amazing …..and not so far off the beaten track.
-(We have recently updated this popular article with two extra Durban treasures we just had to tell you about)
+(We have recently updated this popular article with some extra Durban treasures we just had to tell you about)

 Yes, believe it or not, Durban has it's own Castle, Codemore Castle, tucked away in the heart of the Kenneth Stainbank Nature Reserve, surrounded by giant Yellowwood trees, this gracious old stone homestead.
 It was built by Dering Stainbank in 1885 as a family home and is situated just South of Durban city.
 Coedmore Castle has remained in the family for 4 generations, and contains many of the original household contents including furniture from the 19th century, old family portraits and antique silverware.
 Although donated to the state by Kenneth Stainbank, the family currently manages it.
 It is now open to the public for guided tours, school outings and hire of the grounds for small weddings, functions and photography.

 The castle is set in the gorgeous Kenneth Stainbank Nature Reserve which has a range of mountain bike trails, hiking trails, excellent birding and regular guided walks.
 This is one of those Durban secret spots you want to visit!
 In order to tour the castle, bookings are essential.
 Click here for contact details

 90 Coedmore Avenue, Yellowwood Park, Durban (Click this link for a map)